DSchroer/schroer.ca/source/about/index.md

 Summer Student
 2013-06-01 - 2014-02-01
 This was my first software development job.
 I was fresh out of high school when I started working with them for the summer.
-I was on a small team of two developpers.
-My colleague focused on creating new web tools and I focused on the crawlers that fed the pages.
+I was on a small team of two developers.
+My colleague focused on creating new web tools and I focused on the web crawlers that fed the pages with new information.
 ## Education

 ### University of New Brunswick